-I told myself I would never pay more than $5 for a pack of colored pencils but once I did I will never be able to use anything else.
-Prisma Premier colored pencils have a soft core meaning the colors are vibrant and they blend like a dream!
+- Prisma Premier colored pencils -I told myself I would never pay more than $5 for a pack of colored pencils but once I did I will never be able to use anything else.
+They have a soft core, meaning the colors are vibrant and they blend like a dream!

 What is the most important aspect of Bible journaling?

 God.
 Worshiping and honoring God is the single most important aspect of Bible journaling.
 I really cannot stress enough the importance of keeping your focus on God.
 You can easily get caught up in all the new Bibles, supplies, and Bible journaling methods, and having the perfect, Instagram worthy Bible pages.

 Yet these things mean absolutely nothing if your heart is not in the right place.
 I always pray for God’s guidance for the right frame of mind before I start each page in my Bible.
 When I pray for any pride that may be hidden with me to be removed I am able to keep the focus of my Bible journaling 100% on honoring God.

 To close, I encourage all of those who want to dig deeper and experience God in a new way to give Bible journaling a try.
 You don’t have to have a ton of creativity or artistic skills, you need only a desire to worship your heavenly Father!
 Bible journaling can take your relationship with God to a whole new level if you’re open to it!

 What Are My Bible Journaling for Beginners Tips?

 I've been at it for a while now so I've built up quite the arsenal of Bible journaling tips and tricks.
 Here are a few that I believe every creative worshiper should know!

 If you'd like a little help with staying focused and accountable, be sure to sign up for the Bible Journaling Challenge from Divine Creative Love!

 1. Take the time to reflect